artbrock/artbrock.com/targeted-currencies/_vision.md

 **Grades** (A-, B+, C…) are a performance metric currency designed to measure the students performance as assessed by the teacher

-**Credits** (5 credit hours of Math) are a unit of account currency which allow the University to tally the classes chosen by students to ensure they’ve met their curriculum requirements
+**Credits** (5 credit hours of Math) are a unit of account currency which allow the University to tally the classes chosen by students to ensure they've met their curriculum requirements

 **Degrees** (B.S., M.B.A., Ph.D.) are a token of status currency intended to demonstrate that somebody has achieved a specific educational status.